 Based on the brief guidance presented above, the applicant is expected to provide the detailed methodology for this evaluation.
 While presenting the overall methodological approach, the applicant is expected to propose a minimum number of KIIs and FGDs and a sample survey like the one done during the baseline study inn order to ensure comparison of baseline and endline data.

 The team is also required to integrate some of the relevant Peace Impact Framework indicators in the survey and FGDs.

-The project deliverables should be written in English.
+The project deliverables should be produced in English.
 The deliverables are as follows:

 Inception report with evaluation design and work plan completed within 15 days of the signing of the contract (or consultants may propose an alternate timeline).
 The inception report should have detailed literature review, including available project documentation, methodological approach, sampling method (locations and scope) and data collection tools to capture the information and data mentioned in key evaluation questions.
-The inception report and the data collection tools/questions need formal approval from Search team before starting the data collection process.
+The inception report and the data collection tools/questions need formal approval from the Search team before starting the data collection process.

-Field Data Collection: Field data collection will involve visits to the project sites in both the provinces, discussions with beneficiaries including young and women journalists, project staff and other stakeholders.
+Field Data Collection: Field data collection will involve visits to the project sites in both the provinces, discussions with youth, project staff and other stakeholders.
 The nature and quality of the field data collection will be determined based on the agreed inception report.

 First draft of the evaluation report.
-The firm submits the first draft of the evaluation report analyzing and integrating both qualitative and quantitative data.
+The firm should submit the first draft of the evaluation report, analyzing and integrating both qualitative and quantitative data.
 The report is subject to Search’s review.
 The review and feedback may be of multiple rounds depending on the quality of the report.
 All the raw data collected, and photographs taken during the evaluation must be stored safely and should be handed over to Search at the end of the assignment.